 - Student Club/Organization Application and Registration Form (.pdf) – This form is for any new club or organization with an interest in forming at Roseman University or for any existing club or organization in need of submitting its annual registration information.

-- Release of Liability and Assumption of Risks Form (.pdf) – This form is to be completed each year by club or organization members that participate in off-campus events which involve safety concern.
+- Participant Waiver, Release of Liability, Indemnification and Waiver of Claims (.pdf) – This form is to be completed each year by club or organization members that participate in off-campus events which involve safety concern.

 - Application for Student Organization Event Approval (.pdf)